About the programme commitment

 How much time do I have to commit on a regular basis?

-We ask that you commit at least 4 hours every week.
+We ask that you commit approximately 4 hours every week.
 Particularly at the beginning of the relationship, it is important to offer a consistent commitment to the child and their family, so that they can get to know you (and vice-versa).

 Occasional absences are to be expected, whether for holiday, work responsibilities or illness.
 If you are going to miss an outing, discuss your plans with BBBS, your Little Brother or Little Sister and his or her parent or guardian prior to your absence.